8ctavio/vergil/apps/docs/src/composables/watchControlled.md

 #### Return value

-A watcher controller object with the following methods:
+A controlled watcher handle object with the following methods:

 - `stop`: Stops watcher.
 - `pause`: Pauses watcher.
 Source updates do not trigger paused watchers.